Jai Opetaia: Early career

-IBF & The Ring cruiserweight champion
+IBF and The Ring cruiserweight champion

 Opetaia vs. Briedis

 Opetaia was scheduled to challenge the reigning IBF, The Ring and lineal cruiserweight champion Mairis Briedis on 6 April 2022.
 The bout was postponed on 16 February, as Briedis tested positive for COVID-19.
 The bout was rescheduled for 11 May, and was expected to take place at the Gold Coast Convention and Exhibition Centre in Broadbeach, Queensland, Australia.
 The bout was once again postponed on April 8, as Opetaia suffered a rib injury, and rescheduled for 2 July.
 Opetaia won the fight by unanimous decision, with scores of 116–112, 116–112 and 115–113.
+Opetaia boxed smartly and used his movement in the early rounds to accumulate points.
+His quick combinations helped maintain an edge over Briedis, who fought mostly on the counter, attempting to land his right uppercut and fight on the inside.
+He did have success in the close-range exchanges but was unable to dominate the fight.
 During the fight, Opetaia badly broke his jaw in two places.
 Unable to give an interview following the match, he was instead taken directly to the hospital to undergo surgery to repair the fractures.